When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

 2. Saunders Comprehensive Review for the NCLEX-RN Examination

-This book features a unique test-taking strategy.
+The Saunders Comprehensive Review for the NCLEX-RN Examination features a unique test-taking strategy.
 It also offers clues to help you analyze and uncover the correct answers while you are reviewing.

 What’s nice about this reviewer is that it comes with different question formats.
 It includes prioritizing, multiple responses, fill-in-the-blank, and even audio questions to help you in practicing your skills.